Unity-Technologies/CharacterControllerSamples/_Documentation/Tutorial/tutorial-ignorecollisions.md

 # Tutorial - Ignore Collisions Tag

-We wil now make the character ignore all collisions with colliders that have a certain physics custom tag.
+We will now make the character ignore all collisions with colliders that have a certain physics custom tag.

+For this section, we will need to import custom physics authoring components in order to be able to set custom tags on rigidbodies.
+Go to the package manager window, find the "Unity Physics" package, and go to the "Samples" tab of that package.
+In this window, import the "Custom Physics Authoring" sample.

-In order to do this, we will first add a box with a `PhysicsShape` and a `PhysicsBody` to the Subscene, and we will assign the custom tag '0' to the "Custom Tags" of its `PhysicsBody`.
+Once the custom physics authoring components are imported, we will add a box with a `PhysicsShape` and a `PhysicsBody` to the Subscene, and we will assign the custom tag '0' to the "Custom Tags" of its `PhysicsBody`.
 This '0' tag is the tag we want to ignore collisions with:

 ![](../Images/tutorial_box_tag.png)